It sounds hyperbolic and ridiculous but it’s the truth:

 - Share photos and video on social media of you, being awesome on stage

-- Join Periscope or Youtube and show your readers how articulate and funny and speaker-ly you are
+- Join Youtube and show your readers how articulate and funny and speaker-ly you are

 If you want to attract higher-paying clients:

 - Stop taking lower-paying clients or clients who try to negotiate prices

 - Guest post on websites that are frequented by established, high-income potential clients